mikeov/rcg/README.md

-    [-il]         -- file with list of include functions, one function name per line [-el]         -- file with list of exclude functions, one function name per line [-si]         -- stop traversal if matches function name in include list (default); has effect only if include list is no empty; call path with excluded functions that occur in the path before include functions will not be excluded / filtered out
+    [-il]         -- file with list of include functions, one function name per line [-el]         -- file with list of exclude functions, one function name per line [-si]         -- stop traversal if matches function name in include list (default); has effect only if include list is not empty; call path with excluded functions that occur in the path before include functions will not be excluded / filtered out
     [-ci]         -- continue traversal if matches include function